DominikZampach/SpotifyDownloader/README.md

 *(Congratulations, you managed to do the hardest part of all 😄.)*

 ### Downloading packages
 If you are using this program for the first time, you will need to download Python packages for this script to work.
-Simply open "Package-download.bat" file and let the script download everything for you.
+Simply open "Packages.bat" file and let the script download everything for you.

 After downloading will end, you can close this script and ready to go using program ♥.